Chukotka Autonomous Okrug: Geography

 The largest lakes are Lake Krasnoye, west of Anadyr, Lake Pekulney and Lake Elgygytgyn in central Chukotka.
-Other important lakes are Lake Koolen, Lake Ioni and Lake Maynits.
+Other important lakes are Koolen, Lake Ioni, Pychgynmygytgyn, Medvezhye, Achchyon and Maynits.

 The okrug's extensive coastline has several peninsulas, the main ones being the Kyttyk Peninsula, Cape Shelagsky, the Aachim Peninsula, the Chukchi Peninsula and Russkaya Koshka.

 There are also several islands belonging to Chukotka, from west to east the main ones being Ayon Island, Ryyanranot Island, Chengkuul Island, Mosey Island, the Routan Islands, Shalaurov Island, Wrangel Island, Herald Island, Kosa Dvukh Pilotov Island, Karkarpko Island, Kolyuchin Island, Serykh Gusey Islands, Idlidlya Island, Big Diomede Island, Ilir Island, Arakamchechen Island, Yttygran Island, Merokinkan Island, Achinkinkan Island and Kosa Meechkyn Island.

 Large parts of Chukotka are covered with moss, lichen, and arctic plants, similar to western Alaska.
 Surrounding the Gulf of Anadyr and in the river valleys grow small larch, pine, birch, poplar, and willow trees.
 More than 900 species of plants grow in Chukotka, including 400 species of moss and lichen.
 It is home to 220 bird species and 30 fresh water fish species.

 Climate

-Chukotka's climate is influenced by its location on the three neighboring seas: the Bering Sea, the East Siberian Sea, and the Chukchi Sea.
-The weather is characterized by cold northerly winds that can quickly change to wet southern winds.
+Chukotka's climate is influenced by its location on the three neighboring seas: the Bering Sea, the East Siberian Sea, and the Chukchi Sea with its weather characterized by cold northerly winds that can quickly change to wet southern winds.
 Cape Navarin has the highest number of hurricanes and storms in Russia.
 The coastal areas are windy with little precipitation, between 200 and 400 mm per year.
 Temperature varies between -45 and -15 C in January, and between +5 and +14 C in July.
-Growing season is short, only 80 to 100 days per year.
+Growing season is short, lasting only 80 to 100 days per year.

 History

+Pre-history

 The first inhabitants were Paleo-Siberian hunters who came to Chukotka from Central and East Asia.
 The area was then part of the Beringia land bridge that is thought to have enabled human migration to the Americas.

+Pre-Russian

-Traditionally Chukotka was the home of the native Chukchi people, Siberian Yupiks, Koryaks, Chuvans, Evens/Lamuts, Yukaghirs, Inuit and Russian Old Settlers.
+Traditionally, Chukotka was the home of the native Chukchi people, Siberian Yupiks, Koryaks, Chuvans, Evens/Lamuts, Yukaghirs, and Inuit.
+As of 1930, the population was primarily Chukchi.